Catalyst Connection Receives $2 Million ARC POWER Grant to Help Create Pathways to Employment in Advanced Manufacturing

 What types of training or programs are included?

-Programs supported by the grant typically focus on in-demand manufacturing skills such as machining, robotics, mechatronics, and industrial maintenance.
-These programs often combine classroom instruction with hands-on training to ensure participants are prepared for real-world manufacturing environments.
+Programs focus on in-demand factory skills like robotics, machining, mechatronics, and industrial maintenance.
+They mix classroom study with hands-on training to get workers ready for modern shop environments.

 How does this initiative help address workforce shortages?